-BEST MEAL: Grilled octopus salad at a beach bar, overlooking Bled lake (didn’t jot down the name).
+BEST MEAL: Grilled octopus salad at a beach bar, overlooking Bled lake.
 The meal just about lived up to the view, no small task.
 Closely followed by a sugary street-style crepe in Ljubljana.

 WILDLIFE ENCOUNTERS: In the Postojna Cave lives a mysterious, blind being known as the “human fish” (proteus anguinus).
 It’s called that because of it’s skin colour, although to me it looks more like a creature that’s been skinned alive.
 A rare and awful, but fascinating little beast.